OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-03.md

 But appoint Joshua, and encourage and strengthen him, for he will lead this people across and will enable them to inherit the land that you will see.”

 ## Deuteronomy 3:29
-So we stayed in the valley opposite Beth Peor.
+Thus, we remained in the valley opposite Beth Peor.